MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ## The orchestration platform

-Orchestration in the constext of AI workload application platforms refers to tools. like prompt flow in [Azure ML](/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow) and [Azure AI Studio](/azure/ai-studio/how-to/prompt-flow), that are designed to streamline the entire development cycle of AI applications by automating many common workflow functions.
+Orchestration in the constext of AI workload application platforms refers to tools like prompt flow in [Azure ML](/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow) and [Azure AI Studio](/azure/ai-studio/how-to/prompt-flow), that are designed to streamline the entire development cycle of AI applications by automating many common workflow functions.

 ### Factors to consider